usuaero/MachUpX/docs/source/creating_input_files.md

 >>>The reference area.
 Defaults to the main wing planform area.
 >>
 >>**"longitudinal_length" : float, optional**
 >>>Longitudinal reference length.
-Defaults to the main wing average geometric chord.
+Defaults to the reference area divided by the lateral reference length.
 >>
 >>**"lateral_length" : float, optional**
 >>>Lateral reference length.
 Defaults to the main wing span.